-- a) The provisions of rule 5.11.2 of the General Academic rules of the University apply. - b) Guidelines set out in the faculty higher degree administration manual will hold.
+- a) The provisions of rule 5.11.2 of the General Academic rules of the University apply. - Guidelines set out in the Student Academic Lifecycle Administration manual for Higher degrees will hold.

 HSC.1.3.5.11.3 Second examination opportunity in coursework modules